FEMA Letter of Map Amendment

 Understanding FEMA Flood Zones

-• Description: This area is subject to inundation by the 1-percent annual chance flood (commonly referred to as the “100-year flood”).
-Flooding in Zone A is usually determined using approximate methodologies.
+Description: This area is subject to flooding from the 1% annual chance flood (commonly called the “100-year flood”).
+Flood levels in Zone A are typically estimated using approximate methods.

-• Implications: Properties in Zone A are typically required to have flood insurance, as they face a significant risk of flooding.
+Implications: Properties in Zone A usually require flood insurance due to the significant risk of flooding.

-• Description: Zone X is classified as an area of minimal or moderate flood risk.
-This zone is typically outside the 1-percent annual chance floodplain.
+Description: Zone X represents areas with minimal or moderate flood risk, generally located outside the 1% annual chance floodplain.

-• Implications: While flood insurance is not mandatory for properties in Zone X, homeowners are still encouraged to consider coverage, as flooding can occur even in low-risk areas.
+Implications: Flood insurance is not mandatory for Zone X properties, but homeowners are still encouraged to consider coverage since flooding can occur even in low-risk areas.

 Other Common Zones: